“All of us who wear this holy habit of Carmel are called to prayer and contemplation.

 At the request of Bishop Matthew Brodie, seven Sisters of the Dulwich Hill Carmel in Sydney crossed the Tasman Sea in February, 1933 to establish a monastery in Christchurch.
 Thus was fulfilled Bishop Brodie’s desire for a community of contemplatives to support the apostolic works of his diocese by their life of prayer and penance.

 Three days after the Sisters arrival in New Zealand, the new Carmel was officially founded on February 21, 1933.
 After a brief stay with the Sisters of the Good Shepherd at Mt Magdala, the Carmelite Nuns moved into their newly purchased homestead on 52 Halswell Rd, located three miles from the centre of Christchurch city.
-The site was ideal for the contemplative community with six acres of land surrounded by paddocks on all sides, the River Heathcote running along the back boundary and the sight of the Southern Alps mountain range in the distance.
+The site was ideal for the contemplative community with its six acres of land, surrounded by paddocks, the River Heathcote running along the back boundary and a stunning view of the Southern Alps mountain range in the distance.

 Building a Monastery

-Many-a-story has come down to us of the early days and the clearing and transformation of the land.
-This was achieved mostly by the Sisters, but they were grateful for the assistance of volunteers for some of the heavier work of felling trees and leveling ground.
+Many-a-story has come down to us of the early days and the transformation of the property before the canonical enclosure ceremony took place on 4th June 1933.
 The first wing of the Monastery was completed in 1937 beside the existing homestead.
 It was followed in 1950 by the addition of the novitiate wing, to accommodate the growing community.